nepal-ride-sharing-app/Rider-Sharing-App-Development/Readme.md

 4. **Copy .serverless Folder**: Copies the `.serverless` folder to the service directories.
 5. **Prepare Docker Environment**: Copies `.env.template` to `.env` for Docker Compose.
 6. **Prompt for Environment Variables**: Asks the user to update the `.env` file with their credentials.
-7. **Run Docker Compose**: Provides the command to start the services using Docker Compose.
+7. **Run Docker Compose and Initialize Services**: Provides the command to start the services using Docker Compose as well as open terminal for services

 ## Environment Variables